ncsa/IRC-425/Contributing.md

 3. if your project has git submodules; create a 'tags.json' file which identifies the repositories and their branch/version leveraged by the custom kernel
 4. include necessary git automation to checkout the appropriate branches/commits for each of the git submodules
 5. create an entry in the kernel listing in the kernels [readme](./Kernels)

-### Kernel organization
-Each custom kernel should be contained with a directory under ./Kernels/ and should have a short but descriptive name relevant to individuals outside of the project.
-Ideally, these custom kernels are maintained through a CI pipeline and will not require manual updates.

-Prior to pull requests integrating new custom kernels into the overall list of maintained kernels, the listing in the main readme should be expanded with the required information, as tabulated below.

 ### Kernel Update